manish-singh-bisht/Remote-Job-Executor/README.md

 # Remote-Job-Executor

-Remote-Job-Executor is a lightweight, powerful system inspired by BullMQ.
-It allows you to queue jobs(shell commands for now) locally and execute them remotely over SSH with real-time monitoring.
+Remote-Job-Executor is a lightweight system inspired by BullMQ.
+It allows you to queue jobs(shell commands for now) locally and execute them remotely over SSH.

 ## What is Remote-Job-Executor?